Grupp-17/canvas-discord-bot/README.md

 ## Options in "config.json"

-- `"monitor_scheduler_interval" : X` - Interval of loop that fetches data from Canvas.
+- `"monitor_scheduler_interval" : X` - Interval of loop that fetches data from Canvas in X seconds.
+- `"announcement_scheduler_interval" : X` - Interval of loop that sends announcements to Canvas in X seconds.

 ## License